Malalignment of the nail plate

-Malalignment of the nail plate, also known as congenital malalignment of the great toenails or congenital malalignment syndrome, is a congenital malalignment of the nail of the great toe, and is often misdiagnosed although it is a common condition.
-It most commonly affects the halluces.
-The nail might be discolored and develop infections.
-If the misaligned nail becomes embedded in the lateral nail fold it can cause pain, inflammation and erythema.
+Malalignment of the nail plate, also known as congenital malalignment of the great toenails or congenital malalignment syndrome, is a congenital malalignment of the nail of the great toe.

 The cause of malalignment of the nail plate is unknown.
 Both extrinsic and genetic factors are suggested to play a role.
 Malalignment of the nail plate has been reported in twins suggesting genetic factors.
 Extrinsic factors can include vascular anomalies during fetal life, higher intrauterine pressure, or constriction of the toes by amniotic bands.
 The diagnosis of malalignment of the nail plate involves clinical examination.

+The misaligned nail might be discolored and develop infections.
+If the nail becomes embedded in the lateral nail fold it can cause pain, inflammation and erythema.

 The course of treatment depends on how severe the malalignment is.
 Conservative treatment and managing complications is often the first choice as spontaneous realignment may occur up to 10 years of age.
 Surgery can correct or remove the nail.

+Although a common condition, it is often misdiagnosed.